CumulusNetworks/docs/content/cumulus-linux-59/Layer-2/Link-Layer-Discovery-Protocol.md

 - <span class="a-tooltip">[NVMe](## "Non-Volatile Memory Express")</span> over TCP port 4420 or 8009.
 - Applications over a specific TCP port or UDP port.

-#### Configure Application Priority TLV Transmission
+#### Enable Application Priority TLV Transmission

-To configure application priority TLV transmission, run NVUE commands to set:
+To enable application priority TLV transmission, run NVUE commands to set:
 - The application, TCP port, or UDP port and the associated application priority.
 If you do not set an application priority, Cumulus Linux uses the default priority 0.
 - The interface from which you want to transmit application priority TLVs.
 LLDP starts sending PDUs with the application priority TLVs after you apply the configuration on the specified interface.